There is another world in Mediation

 • Creator

-In the sense that one of its purposes is to create new bonds between people or groups that did not exist before, bonds that benefit both parties involved.
+In the sense that one of its aims is to create new bonds between people or groups that did not exist before, bonds that benefit both parties involved.

 • Renovator